prantlf/denolint/packages/libdenolint/README.md

 * Support including and excluding rules in the `lint` method ([631], [643])
 * Offer both synchronous and asynchronous methods ([650])
 * Allow specifying directories, files and patterns as input for checking
+* Print warning messages in pretty or compact formats

 ## Synopsis